-The UA College Savings Plan is giving away one $25,000 Scholarship Account.
-The Account can be used to pay for qualified higher education expenses at any eligible school in the country.
+Alaska 529, formerly known as the UA College Savings Plan is giving away one $25,000 scholarship account.
+The account can be used to pay for qualified higher education expenses at any eligible school in the country.

 We will announce the winner to the public after they have been notified and their eligibility confirmed.

-Yes, as long as you contribute to the UA College Savings Plan through the 2019 Permanent Fund Dividend process.
+Yes, as long as you contribute to your Alaska 529 account through the 2020 Permanent Fund Dividend process.

-No, only those who contribute to the Plan through the 2019 PFD application process will be entered.
+No, only those who contribute to their Alaska 529 account through the 2020 PFD application process will be entered.

-We will invest the funds in the UA College Savings Plan ACT Portfolio and they will be subject to any market gains or losses.
+We will invest the funds in the Alaska 529 University of Alaska Portfolio and they will be subject to any market gains or losses.

-No, the Scholarship Account must be invested in the ACT Portfolio.
+No, the scholarship account must be invested in the University of Alaska Portfolio.

 It depends on where you enroll.
 However, if you use the funds at the University of Alaska, the amount would currently cover tuition for approximately 102 credits, or about one year of tuition, fees, and room and board.